 27) Cabbage Bean Stew

-Cabbage effortlessly enhances brothy bean stew by providing sweetness and substance.
-Sauté the onion and garlic, then combine the beans, broth, and chopped cabbage and simmer until the flavors meld.
-Top it off with a sprinkle of herbs such as parsley or dill, plus a splash of olive oil.
-Accompany with toasted bread to soak up the broth.
+Cabbage adds sweetness and substance to brothy bean stew.
+For example, after sautéing the onion and garlic, you add the beans and broth followed by chopped cabbage and let it simmer.
+The dish is then topped with a sprinkle of herbs such as parsley or dill, plus a splash of olive oil.
+Toasted bread is a recommended accompaniment to soak up the broth.